kxu-algolia/recommend-playground/README.md

 You can apply different filter and fallback strategies to illustrate the ability to customize which recommendations to show.

-For demo talk track and recording, you can use the following links.

 The Recommend Playground can be easily updated with your own recommendations, if available.